 This half day course is for a maximum of up to 8-10 people and is seen as a very important and worthwhile investment both for organisations and individual development.
 It is often used as an additional training session following on from the Interactive Training Package , or as part of the Internal Contract options, but could be provided in isolation if deemed appropriate.

-Meetings can be held prior to the training to include bespoke elements/messages if requiret
+Meetings can be held prior to the training to include bespoke elements/messages if required.

-To request a free face-to-face or video conference to discuss in more detail, please complete the enquiry form below, email email@example.com, or call 01793 238259
+To request a free telephone conversation, face-to-face meeting, or video conference to discuss in more detail, please complete the enquiry form below, email firstname.lastname@example.org, or call 01793 238259

 At your premises, or a neutral venue